gatsbyz/blue-sky-retirement-plus/README.md

 ## Sample Output/Response
 You can retire in
 ['Paris/France', 'Hamilton/Canada', 'Milan/Italy', 'Bucaramanga/Colombia', 'Madrid/Spain', 'Delhi/India']

-# Executive Summary

-Retirement Global 2.0 is our new and improved application designed to help working class citizens live out their dream retirement sooner.
-In addition to our original promise, we seek to provide our clients with new products to help them build wealth.
-The new Housing Analytics tool leverages the cutting edge of machine learning and predictive technology to guide our clients on where to purchase investment properties or their retirement homes.

 # For Users -- General Overview & Flow